tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 “Do I need a reason for you to help me?”

-I hadn’t been entirely serious, but Jonathan was nothing but.
+I hadn’t been entirely serious, but John was nothing but.
 I could see the red of his eye poking out from his dark sunglasses.
 This wasn’t him asking nicely.

 “Sure,” I nodded.
 “Fine.”